 English 384 - Poetry and History

 Full course for one semester.
 Virginia Woolf wrote that on “or about December, 1910, human character changed,” voicing a widely shared excitement over an anticipated revolution in the arts.
-The American poets who stayed in the U.S. shared this excitement, but also faced unique cultural circumstances.
-We will do close readings of poetry by Williams, Moore, and Stevens, and look at how they were responding to and helping shape American attitudes about the arts, including the visual arts.
+The American poets who stayed in the United States shared this excitement, but also faced unique cultural circumstances.
+We will do close readings of poems written over the first three decades or so of the twentieth century.
+The poets on whom the class will focus may include William Carlos Williams, Marianne Moore, Melvin Tolson, Wallace Stevens, and Langston Hughes; we will look at how these writers responded to and helped shape American attitudes about the arts, including the visual arts.
 In investigating the poets’ ideas about poetry’s place and function, we will also look at how modernist poetry circulated in the United States in the early twentieth century, drawing on the Reed library’s collection of small magazines from the period.
 Prerequisite: two English courses at the 200 level, or English 211 or a twentieth-century American history course, or consent of the instructor.
 Conference.

 Contemporary American Poetry

 Full course for one semester.
 This course is devoted to the works of American poets writing in the decades after 1945, beginning with poets ranging from Richard Wilbur to Charles Olson and ending with those writing now.
 The emphasis will be on the heterogeneous nature of poetic practices and poetic traditions and practices in the United States in the last half of the twentieth century, and most class discussions will focus on individual poems and essays about poetics, especially those less commonly read these days.
 We will also consider questions about the relationships between poetry, poetics, and American culture, characterizing major historical changes in the United States in the period.
 Prerequisite: English 211, and either one upper-division English course or one twentieth-century American History class, or consent of the instructor.
 Conference.
 Not offered 2018–19.